andersbogsnes/ml_tooling/README.md

 ### `test_models([model1, model2], metric='accuracy')`
-Runs `score_model()` on each model, saving the result.
+Runs `score_estimator()` on each model, saving the result.
 Returns the best model as well as a ResultGroup of all results

 ### `gridsearch(param_grid)`
 Runs a gridsearch on the model with the passed in parameter grid.
 The function will ensure that it works inside a pipeline as well.

-### `setup_model()`
+### `setup_estimator()`
-To be implemented by the user - setup_model is a classmethod which loads up an untrained model.
+To be implemented by the user - setup_estimator is a classmethod which loads up an untrained model.
 Typically this would setup a pipeline and the selected model for easy training

-Returning to our previous example of the BostonModel, let us implement a setup_model method
+Returning to our previous example of the BostonModel, let us implement a setup_estimator method
 ```python
 from ml_tooling import BaseClassModel
 from sklearn.datasets import load_boston